dotnet/docfx/docs/designs/dependency-repository.md

             inScope: true
     ```

-- Specific the `dependency alias` in your `routes` to route your pages
+- Specific the `dependency alias` in the `routes` to route the built/published pages

     ```yml
     file: